enbeec/blog/content/posts/hugo-doap-terraform.md

 If there was an endpoint I could CNAME instead of the ID being in a path parameter I could just create a domain entry...
 I should see if that's possible.

+## Update: you *can* do that, kinda

+You could create a function with a known FQDN that calls the endpoint with the proper ID.
+Not necessary for this project but not a terrible solution as long as it executes quickly (which it should -- the request does not block on the build completing).